SUSE-Enceladus/ec2imgutils/README.md

 # ec2publishimg

-A command line utility to control the visibility of an image in AWS EC2.
-The tool supports setting an image to public or private.
+Sets the visibility of an AMI to allow others to use the image or to make the image private, i.e. only available to the account owner.

 ## Installation